code-mentoring/code-mentoring.github.io/index.markdown

 All of the educational resources that you need are available online for free, or in books.
 See our recommended resources and learning path to become a software developer at [Resources](resources.markdown).

 We are open to all experience levels.
-Anybody who wants to improve their skills and help others is welcome to join our free mentoring meetups and collaborate on projects.
+Anybody who wants to improve their skills and help others is welcome to join our free mentoring meetups and collaborate in our [Projects](projects.markdown).

 Our meetups are free and organised by volunteers.
 Everyone has their struggles and difficulties, but together we can get through them and improve our skills along the way.